Home » Costa Brava » Discovering Tossa de Mar: A historic medieval town in the Costa Brava

 Another place we love in Tossa is Santa Marta.
 It’s a lovely place in a narrow street in the historic centre.
 The food is off-the-scale excellent, and the terrace is picture-perfect!

 We recommend sharing some tapas as a starter and then eating a main dish.
-The “fideuà” (similar to paella but with pasta instead of rice) was to die for!
+Their fideuà (similar to paella but with pasta instead of rice) is to die for!

-Desserts were also homemade and top-notch.
+Desserts are also homemade and top-notch.
 Go for the crema catalana if you want to try something typical from Catalonia.

-Other restaurant recommendations to eat in Tossa de Mar are Capri (Mediterranean creative cuisine), El Petit Bahia (delicious tapas), and La Cuina de Can Simón (excellent for fish dishes and seafood).
+Other restaurant recommendations to eat in Tossa de Mar are Capri (Mediterranean creative cuisine) and La Cuina de Can Simón (excellent for fish dishes and seafood).

 The terrace of the restaurant Santa Marta